-Within an appointment period three (3) years maximum, regardless of contract extensions, the bargaining unit member shall be notified no later than seven (7) days prior to the expiration of the appointment.
+Within an appointment period, regardless of contract extensions, the bargaining unit member shall be notified no later than seven (7) days prior to the expiration of the appointment.

 9.4.4 Failure to Receive Tenure

 Following denial of tenure in the mandatory year for tenure review, the chancellor or chancellor's designee shall provide written notification to the bargaining unit member no less than twelve (12) months prior to the expiration of the final appointment.